-Upon termination of employment, the contents of employees' Inbox and Archives folders are copied to removable media, where they are retained for a period of at least one year.
+Upon termination of employment, the contents of employees’ Inbox and Archives folders are copied to removable media, where they are retained for a period of at least one year.

-File server records include electronic documents that are stored on the main file server, employees' "My Documents" folders, and employees' "Desktops."
+File server records include electronic documents that are stored on the main file server, employees’ “My Documents” folders, employees’ “Desktops”, and any other folders of employees located on Organization technological equipment.
 File server records that are not deleted by employees are stored indefinitely.
-However, the District Management Association's storage capacity requires that file server records not directly related to the District Management Association work, multiple copies of the same file server documents, paper documents scanned solely for the purpose of electronic transmission, and nonessential early drafts of finished work product be purged routinely.
-Periodically, inactive file server records are shifted to the file server's Archive volume in order to facilitate file searches and browsing.
-File server records stored in the Archive volume are subject to the same records retention policy as those that reside on the main file server.
+However, the Organization’s storage capacity requires that file server records not directly related to Organization work, multiple copies of the same file server documents, paper documents scanned solely for the purpose of electronic transmission, and nonessential early drafts of finished work product be purged routinely.
+Periodically, inactive file server records are shifted to the file server’s Archive volume in order to facilitate file searches and browsing.
+File server records stored in the Archive volume are subject to the same records retention policies as those that reside on Share.

-File server records that are deleted by employees, whether accidentally or on purpose, may be retrieved from the file server's protection system upon request to administration staff, provided such request is made within thirty days of deletion.
+File server records that are deleted by employees, whether accidentally or on purpose, may be retrieved from the file server’s protection system upon request to administration staff, provided such request is made within thirty days of deletion.

-Database records are records stored in the District Management Association's database system.
-Due to the importance of historical data, it is the District Management Association policy that database records be stored indefinitely.
-The sole exception to this policy is that duplicate database records created through user error should be merged, if appropriate, and the duplicate data then deleted.
+[Database records are records stored in the Organization’s database system.
+Due to the importance of historical data, it is the Organization’s policy that database records be stored indefinitely.
+The sole exception to this policy is that if duplicate database records created through user error should be merged, if appropriate, then the duplicate data can be deleted.]

-Backups of Electronic Records are performed nightly.
+Backups of Electronic Records are performed on data tape nightly.
+Backup tapes are rotated so that at least two complete sets are available on-site and two sets are stored off-site at any given time.
 The oldest complete backup that exists is not typically more than three months old.

-The backup procedure exists primarily to enable recovery from catastrophic data loss, but is occasionally used for retrieval of accidentally deleted electronic records that have not been adequately captured by the file server's protection system.
+The backup procedure exists primarily to enable recovery from catastrophic data loss, but the tapes are occasionally used for retrieval of accidentally deleted electronic records that have not been adequately captured by the file server’s protection system.

-Electronic records that employees store on their workstations' hard drives are not backed up and are not covered by any record retention policy set forth herein.
+Electronic records that employees store on their workstations’ hard drives are not backed up.
 In the event of workstation malfunction or obsolescence, such hard drives are routinely reformatted, and therefore erased, without regard to any electronic records that may be stored therein.